 President Albert-Bernard Bongo of Gabon reviewed a parade of his armed forces in Tchibanga on Tuesday (17 August) on the 16th anniversary of his country's independence.

-President Albert-Bernard Bongo of Gabon reviewed a parade of his armed forces in Tchibanga on Tuesday (17 August) on the 16th anniversary of his country's independence.
+Background: President Albert-Bernard Bongo of Gabon reviewed a parade of his armed forces in Tchibanga on Tuesday (17 August) on the 16th anniversary of his country's independence.
 While the celebrations went on there were reports of a possible reconciliation between Chad and France after the trouble caused by the expulsion of French troops from the African state last year.

 SYNOPSIS: President Bongo arrived amid speculation over a meeting in Gabon between the President of Chad General Felix Malloum, and French President Valery Giscard d'Estaing.